thevermeer/pg_ts_semantic_headline/README.md

 ### Core Functions
 - `tsp_query_matches(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, match_limit INTEGER DEFAULT 5)` function, which converts a fuzzy, stemmed search into the exact phrase matches from the actual text, as well as the word positions of the match within the source text.
-- `tsp_semantic_headline(content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
+- `ts_semantic_headline(content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
-- `tsp_semantic_headline(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.
+- `tsp_fast_headline(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.

 ### Fast-Lookup Table (Optional)
 - An optional table schema for faster indexing, implementing both a TSVector column for fast lookup, and a TEXT[] array column for fast content retrieval.
 Without the table, the work herein is valuable in order to improve the phrase semantics of `ts_headline`; the pre-realization of the TEXT[] array is a necessary feature of the 5x-10x performance gains we have made in this work.
 For maximal performance, recommend using both a TSVector column and a TEXT[] array column in your lookup table.
 The TEXT[] array is used for fast lookup